csd81/LP/0tutorial/chapters/xx05b.md

     total_revenue - total_costs;
 ```

-Although this model is intended to be a generalization for both the production problem and the diet problem, supporting most of the features mentioned so far, there is only one key constraint: the **material balance** established by recipe utilization.
-The constraint states that the usage of each material, regardless of whether it is a raw material or a product, is calculated by adding, for each recipe, its volume multiplied by the ratio the material is represented in the recipe.
-This is exactly the same for both the original production problem and the diet problem.
+Although this model is intended to generalize both the production problem and the diet problem, supporting most features mentioned so far, there is only one key constraint: the **material balance** established by recipe utilization.
+This constraint states that the usage of each material—whether raw material or product—is calculated by summing the volume of each recipe multiplied by the ratio of that material in the recipe.
+This is exactly the same logic used in both the original production problem and the diet problem.

 We also define three additional constraints to calculate the values of the auxiliary variables `total_costs`, `total_revenue`, and `profit`.
 Note that even though parameters and variables (here `Value` and `usage`) are indexed over the `Materials` set, it is valid in GNU MathProg to index those parameters and variables over a **smaller set**.
-Using the original `Raws` and `Products` sets, we can sum up only for raw materials and only for products.
-Be careful: we can only index over the original domain, or its subset; otherwise, we will get an out-of-domain error (and the model is also guaranteed to be logically wrong).
+Using the original `Raws` and `Products` sets, we can sum up only for raw materials or only for products.
+Be careful: you can only index over the original domain or its subset; otherwise, you will get an out-of-domain error (and the model is guaranteed to be logically wrong).

 The objective is straightforward: the profit itself.